Ulyssesllc/switch_transformer/README.md

 - **`ImportError: Please install datasets`** – the HuggingFace loader is optional; stick to `--dataset toy` or install `datasets`.
 - **Matplotlib warnings** – the script switches to the `Agg` backend automatically; install `matplotlib` for curve exports or ignore the message.
 - **Out-of-memory on GPU** – reduce `--batch_size`, `--seq_len`, or `--d_model`, or run on CPU.

 ---

+## 📊 Monitoring & telemetry
+- Training prints per-epoch routing diagnostics: token drop fraction, expert-load standard deviation, and capacity utilization.
+- Dataset loaders emit length statistics (average, maximum, and percentage hitting the maximum) so you can spot aggressive truncation early.
+- When `distributed_strategy=all_to_all`, routing statistics include the active world size; ensure `torch.distributed` is initialised before model construction.
+- An EMA state dict is stored on the trained model (`model.ema_state_dict`) when EMA tracking is enabled.

+---